 I’m actually one of the few Charlotte, NC natives.
 I was born at Presbyterian Hospital in the Elizabeth neighborhood.
 I went to West Charlotte Senior High School and graduated from there in 1977.

 When I was 17 years old, I enlisted in the U.S. Army to become a medic.
 From there, my military career continued, and I graduated from U.S. Military Academy West Point in 1983.
 I went on to earn a Masters of Physics in 1991 and after that, I returned to West Point – this time, as faculty.
 I was an Associate Professor of Physics at West Point until 1994, when I began Medical School at UNC – Chapel Hill as part of an Army scholarship program.

 Throughout my schooling and early career, I always hoped I’d eventually return home to Charlotte to continue my medical practice.

 When Did You Begin Oncology?

 From UNC – Chapel Hill, I went on to join the team at Walter Reed Army Medical Center in Bethesda, Maryland.
 In that capacity, I served as a Radiation Oncology Consultant to the Surgeon General of the Army.
 In addition, I was honored to become the Chief of Radiation Oncology.
 I held these positions at Walter Reed Medical Center until I retired from the Army in 2010.

 What Brought You Back Home to Charlotte?

-Being offered an opportunity with Southeast Radiation Oncology Group allowed me to continue the next chapter of my radiation oncology career in Charlotte.
+Being offered an opportunity with SERO Group allowed me to continue the next chapter of my radiation oncology career in Charlotte.
 Not only did this move allow me to join a network of highly qualified radiation oncologists who practice throughout the metro area, but it brought me home – close to the family and friends whom I grew up with.